The Neverending Story: Plot

-After much searching, and having lost his final pre-Fantastican memory (his name and knowledge of himself), Bastian is unable to find the Water of Life with which to leave Fantastica with his memories.
-After an attack by the Shlamoofs he is rescued by Atreyu.
-Of his own volition, Bastian lays down AURYN at his friend's feet, and Atreyu and Falkor enter AURYN with him, where the Water of Life demands to know Bastian's name, and if Bastian has finished all the stories he began in his journey, which he has not.
-Only after Atreyu gives Bastian's name and promises to complete all the stories for him does the Water of Life allow Bastian to return to the human world, along with some of the mystical waters.
-After drinking the Water of Life, Bastian returns to his original form, and feels comfortable and happy with it.
-He returns to his father, where he tells the full tale of his adventures, and thus his father is restored from his grief.
-Afterward, Bastian confesses to Coreander about stealing his book and losing it, but Coreander denies ever owning such a book.
-He reveals he has also been to Fantastica, that the book has likely moved into the hands of someone else and that Bastian—like he did—will eventually show people the many ways to Fantastica.
+After much searching and having lost his name and sense of self, Bastian is unable to find the Water of Life with which to leave Fantastica with his memories.
+He is rescued from the Shlamoofs by Atreyu and Falkor, and he lays down AURYN at Atreyu's feet.
+Atreyu and Falkor enter AURYN with him, where the Water of Life questions Bastian's name and whether Bastian has finished all the stories he began.
+Atreyu gives Bastian's name and promises to complete the stories.
+The Water of Life allows Bastian to return to the human world, along with some of the mystical waters.
+After drinking the Water of Life, Bastian returns to his original form and reunites with his father, recounting his adventures and repairing their bond.
+Afterward, Bastian confesses his theft to Coreander, who denies ever owning the book and reveals he has also been to Fantastica.
+Coreander explains that the book has moved to new hands and Bastian, as he did, will eventually show people the many ways of Fantastica.

 Editions

 The Neverending Story was first published under the title Die unendliche Geschichte in 1979 by West German publisher Thienemann Verlag.
 It was number one on West Germany's Der Spiegel bestseller list for 113 weeks, and remained on the list for 332 weeks.
-The original edition was printed using red and green text: green writing to represent the story lines which take place in the human world, and red writing to represent the events taking place in Fantastica.
+The original edition was printed using red and green text: red writing to represent the story lines which take place in the human world, and green writing to represent the events taking place in Fantastica.
 The illustrations by Roswitha Quadflieg that begin each chapter are drawn in both colors to illustrate how the two worlds intertwine.
 It was initially only printed as a hardcover, not paperback, because Ende wanted the book to look as much as possible like the book that Bastian steals from Mr. Coreander in the story.

 The English version, translated by Ralph Manheim, was published simultaneously in the United Kingdom and United States in 1983.
 Several other English-language editions have since been published, with a variety of covers and lettering styles.
 As of 2010, The Neverending Story has been translated into 36 languages, and sold more than eight million copies worldwide.

 In 1998 Der Niemandsgarten (English: The No Man's Garden) was published.
 This anthology of Michael Ende's unpublished works includes insight on the creation of The Neverending Story and has been translated into Japanese but not English.
 Also unavailable in English is Aber das ist eine andere Geschichte – Das große Michael Ende Lesebuch (English: But that is Another Story: The Big Michael Ende Reader), which contains the previously unpublished chapter "Bastian erlernt die Zauberkunst" (English: "Bastian learns the art of magic").